Julian-Andres-Thomas/portfolio-macrouncertainty/README.md

   - Evaluated performance in bull (2020–2021) and bear (2022) markets.
   - Compared expected (ex-ante) and realized (ex-post) returns and volatilities.
 - **Risk modeling**:
-  - 95% 1-month Value at Risk (VaR) via Monte Carlo simulation (100,000 simulations).
+  - 95% confidence level 1-month Value at Risk via Monte Carlo simulation (100,000 simulations).
   - Based on lognormal price dynamics (Black-Scholes assumptions).

 ## 📈 Key Results

-- The portfolio achieved strong resilience in bear markets, with lower volatility than the market.
+- The portfolio achieved 42% return in bull market and 23% return in bear market.
-- Sectoral factor regression showed high correlation with the pharmaceutical sector.
+- Sectoral factor regression showed strong and statistically significant relationship with the pharmaceutical sector.
-- Monte Carlo VaR indicated a 5% risk of losing more than ~\$52 in 30 days.
+- Monte Carlo VaR indicates a 5% probability of losing more than ~$52 over 1 month horizon.

 ## 🛠️ Tools & Libraries